-The teen said it had changed his perceptions of homeless people: “It has given me a wake-up call.
+The caterer said it had changed his perceptions of homeless people: “It has given me a wake-up call.
 It is amazing what he did for me.

 “It is nice to know that not everyone out there is bad.
 It is a shame homeless people are branded the way they are because he was a really nice bloke.”

-Carrie Robson from Goring and her father Phil were about to get food when they saw the teenager and rushed to help.
+Carrie Robson from Goring and her father Phil were about to get food when they saw Jordan and rushed to help.
 She said: “I thought I would try to help if I could.
 Seeing a young lad lying on the floor like that was awful”.

-When the McDonald’s manager called 999, Carrie said the call operator would not send a paramedic until they knew his name and age – despite him being unable to speak as he ‘was in so much agony’.
-She said a paramedic was sent after an acquaintance of the teenager walked past by chance and gave his details.
+When the medical secretary called 999, she said the call operator would not send a paramedic until they knew his name and age – despite Jordan being unable to speak as he ‘was in so much agony’.
+She said a paramedic was sent after an acquaintance of Jordan’s walked past by chance and gave his details.
 She felt ‘disappointed’ by the ambulance service.